bmeurant/technical-docs/software-architecture/architectural-styles/space-based.md

 The **Space-Based Architecture** (SBA) is a high-performance [[software-architecture/architectural-styles/|architectural style]] designed for extreme scalability and elasticity.
 The name comes from the concept of a **"tuple space,"** a shared memory space where multiple processes can read and write data [[transversal-programming-models#1-concurrent-programming|concurrently]].
 In SBA, this concept is realized as a grid of self-sufficient **processing units**, each hosting a copy of the application logic and a portion of the in-memory data.

-This style, also known as **Shared-Nothing Architecture**, avoids the bottleneck of a central database by processing data in memory and replicating it across the grid.
+This style, also known as **Shared-Nothing Architecture**, avoids the bottleneck of a central [[databases|database]] by processing data in memory and replicating it across the grid.

 * **Core Principles:**
     * **Shared-Nothing Processing:** Each Processing Unit (PU) is independent and does not share resources (CPU, memory) with others for request processing.
 While the data grid is replicated and "shared" across the network, the PUs themselves are autonomous.